xingyuyao-DM-GY-6063/MidTerm/README.md

 2. **Time-Based Text Animation**: The title "Pride and Prejudice" is displayed prominently in the center of the screen using the Great Vibes font, pulsing slightly to create a subtle, eye-catching effect.
 The timing of this animation helps draw focus to the central theme.

 3. **Mouse Click Interactivity for Quotes**: Each time the user clicks on the screen, a classic quote from Pride and Prejudice appears near the bottom.
-This interactivity invites viewers to engage with the text actively, as each quote offers insight or a famous line from the story.
-The quotes alternate with each click, providing a new experience with each interaction.
+This interactivity invites viewers to engage with the text actively.

 This combination of animated visuals and interactive text creates an immersive, time-based representation of Pride and Prejudice, blending movement and interactivity to capture the timeless elegance and depth of the novel.